Red Tide concerns in Southwest Florida

 Hopefully, the tides turn away from Southwest Florida and keep our waters fresh and clean.

-Red tide can cause fish kills, respiratory irritation, and kill sea turtles, manatees, birds and dolphins.
+Red tide can kill fish and cause respiratory irritation, as well as sea turtles, manatees, birds, and dolphins.

 Blooms can last a few weeks to more than a year, as it did following Hurricane Irma.